 'To invest in the best, it’s important to look at the raw materials (go for 100% natural), the manufacturing process of the sheets, and the expertise of the makers.' advises Jo.

 'If you are choosing cotton bedding, look for long-staple cotton rather than short-staple.
 Short staple is typically used in fabrics where softness and durability is not so important; it can feel rough and is prone to bobbling.
-Long-staple fibres are typically used in single-ply sheets which are always going to offer the softest and most breathable fabrics.'
+Long-staple fibers are typically used in single-ply sheets which are always going to offer the softest and most breathable fabrics.'